 - Use it for a delicious keto chocolate mousse.

-- It’s perfect for covering some strawberries in it.
+- It’s perfect for making chocolate-covered strawberries for Valentine’s day.

 - You can make some delicious chocolate icing for your cake.

-- Fridge: you can store them in the fridge in an airtight container for a few weeks.
+- Fridge: you can store each chocolate keto bar recipe in the fridge in an airtight container for a few weeks.

 - Freezer: If you want, you can easily freeze it and eat it anytime you want.